SEARCH KENT STATE

 Tickets available Monday, Jan.
 23 at 8 a.m.
-Limit two (2) tickets per person.
+Limit four (4) tickets per person.

 Susannah Cahalan is the New York Times bestselling author of Brain on Fire: My Month of Madness.
 In the memoir, Cahalan recounts the day she woke up in a strange hospital room, strapped to a bed, unable to move or speak, with no recollection of how she got there.
 Her medical records—from a month-long hospital stay of which she has no memory—showed psychosis, violence and dangerous instability.
 Since sharing her remarkable story, thousands more have been diagnosed with the same autoimmune disease and saved the anguish and cost of misdiagnoses.
-She continues to fight to remove the stigma attached to mental illness.
 Cahalan currently works as a news reporter at the New York Post and, in 2009, was the proud recipient of the Silurian Award of Excellence for the article “My Mysterious Lost Month of Madness.”

 I'd like to receive more information on Kent State Stark's cultural events.